neeraj58/blog/about.md

 permalink: /about/
 ---

-Neeraj is a develper and a tech enthusiast.
+Neeraj is a developer and a tech enthusiast.